laderast/laderast.github.io/README.md

 - `_site.yml` - Customize this to change menus and links
 - `_site/` folder - this contains your *rendered* website - you'll drop this folder into Netlify Drop and it will serve it.

+## How does {distill} work?

+Distill is what is called a *static* site generator.
+It takes Markdown and Rmarkdown and converts them to . `.html` files.

+Much like any RMarkdown file, `{distill}` uses `{knitr}` and pandoc to build your website files.
+It knits your `.Rmd` files, converting them to `.html` files to a folder.
+The default name of this folder is called `_site` and it contains all of them files you need to upload to make a website.

+## What is Netlify?

+Netlify is what is called a *hosting service*.
+This is a network of computers called web servers that are accessible via web addresses that will *serve* your website files when they are requested by a web browser.

+The amazing thing about Netlify is that it is mostly free and it is very fast, no matter where you are (they have web servers almost everywhere).

+We'll use Netlify Drop to get our website files up and accessible as quickly as possible.

 ## Customize your about links